-Dense forests, quiet valleys and open mountain meadows - that is the Black Forest.
-The largest German low mountain range lures you with its extraordinary scenic diversity and untouched nature.
-Sometimes you hike through ancient forests and sometimes you walk along narrow rivers through deep gorges.
-On the highest mountains you enjoy the view as far as the Alps and the numerous mountain lakes attract especially in summer with the refreshing water.
-Here you hike through the picturesque landscape on mostly natural hiking trails.
-Pure enjoyment of nature.
+Dense forests, quiet valleys, and open mountain meadows – this is the Black Forest.
+The largest low mountain range in Germany has extraordinary diversity and untouched nature.
+You will hike through ancient forests, along narrow rivers flowing through deep gorges and to high mountains with panoramic views as far as the Alps.
+There are also numerous mountain lakes where you can enjoy a refreshing dip, especially in summer.
+You can hike through the picturesque landscape on natural hiking trails, enjoying nature to the fullest.

 On this gourmet path you hike along the Wolfsgrube circular tour, which takes you on the slopes of the Teinach and idyllic through deciduous and coniferous forests.
 You will also come across the wolf pit, which was actually used as a pit in the past to catch wolves.
 Enchanted paths take you to the fairy meadow, where you can linger and dream on the sky swing.
 Then it goes back over the imposing ax made of colored sandstone.

 On this promising premium hiking trail you dive deep into the Middle Ages.
 The tour takes you around the Schramberg valley town and past the Falkenstein and Hohenschramberg castle ruins.
 Also on the way is the Falkensteiner chapel, which contains one of the most beautiful lamentation groups in southern Germany.
 On Berneckstrand you can refresh your tired feet in the cool water of the Schiltach.